 - In consideration of the different grading scales used around the world, each academic department evaluates international transcripts to determine on a case-by-case basis whether they demonstrate one of the above requirements.

 To apply, you must submit the following materials.
 For general guidelines for these materials, see the Admission Requirements website.
 While we make every effort to update these program pages, we recommend that you visit the TLEL Admissions website for additional information.

 - Online graduate degree application with graduate degree application fee

 - Transcripts from each college or university that you have attended

 - Please see the TLEL Admissions website for additional information about the personal statement.

 - Résumé or curriculum vitae

 - The department will accept additional letters of recommendation.

-- For MSEd (advanced certification) applicants: Teaching certification, official GRE scores and proof of successful completion of at least 12 semester hours (or the equivalent) of study of a language other than English
+- For MSEd (advanced certification) applicants: Teaching certification and proof of successful completion of at least 12 semester hours (or the equivalent) of study of a language other than English

 - Teaching certification should be in Early Childhood Education (birth–grade 2), Childhood Education (grades 1–6), Adolescence Education (grades 7–12) in one of the content areas (English, mathematics, sciences, social studies or foreign languages), Literacy Education and/or Special Education.